MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/externaldata-operator.md

 ::: zone pivot="azuremonitor"

 > [!NOTE]
-> `externaldata` operator usage in Azure Monitor should be limited to small reference tables.
-It is not designed for large data volumes.
-If large volumes are needed, it is better to ingest them as custom logs.
+> Use the `externaldata` operator to retrieve small reference tables of up to 100 MB from an external storage artifact.
+The operator is not designed for large data volumes.
+To retrieve large volumes of external data, we recommend [ingesting the external data into Log Analytics as custom logs](/azure-monitor/logs/tutorial-custom-logs).
-> This operator isn't supported when running queries over a private link or otherwise reaching to customer-owned storage accounts.
+> This operator isn't supported when the public endpoint of the external storage artifact is behind a firewall.

 ::: zone-end